-But if you don’t want to take that much money with you, you can use Monito to find out which money transfer service is the best option for your case.
+But if you don’t want to take that much money with you, you use use the below widget to find out which money transfer service is the best option for your case.

 Are you a traveler?
 Read the following three sections before moving on.